hiiamboris/red-spaces-gitlab-mirror/creators.md

 - takes a point in it's space's coordinate system
 - determines which *inner* space this point lands to
-- returns *name* of the inner space and a point in inner space's coordinate system
+- returns the inner space and a point in inner space's coordinate system, or `none` if it lands outside
-- when `name` argument is not `none`, it should return provided (by name) inner space even if the point lies outside it (only required if this space wants to support dragging). `/force` value should be ignored.
+- when `child` argument is not `none`, it should translate coordinates into the given child (only required if this space wants to support dragging) even it point lands outside; `/force` value should be ignored

 This allows for rotation, compression, reflection, anything.
 Can we make a "mirror" space that reflects another space along some axis?
 Easily.

 `into` is not required for hittesting, it just makes it possible to use all these transformations on events.
-If all inner spaces are just boxes, `map` should be defined instead.
-Where `into` is also useful is in infinite spaces like `grid-view`.
+If all inner spaces are just boxes, `map` should be defined instead. `into` is also often used for translation in spaces that support `origin` (containers of all kind).

 <details>
 	<summary>